 February 28, 2018

-Mosse will lecture about the work in the exhibition at 6:30 p.m. on Wednesday evening, February 28, in the Mirror Room of Grey Towers Castle.
+Mosse will lecture about the work in the exhibition at 6:30 PM in the Mirror Room of Grey Towers Castle.
+A reception will follow immediatey afterward in the Gallery.
+Both events are free and open to the public.